MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storduid/ns-storduid-_storage_device_layout_signature.md

 A Boolean value that indicates whether the partition table of the disk is formatted with a master boot record (MBR).
 If <b>TRUE</b>, the partition table of the disk is formatted with a master boot record (MBR).
 If <b>FALSE</b>, the disk has a GUID partition table (GPT).

+### -field DeviceSpecific

+### -field DeviceSpecific.MbrSignature

+The signature value, which uniquely identifies the disk.

+### -field DeviceSpecific.GptDiskId

+The GUID that uniquely identifies the disk.

 ## -remarks

 The device layout signature contributes to the definition of a device unique identifier (DUID).
 For more information about DUIDs, see the description of the <a href="..\storduid\ns-storduid-_storage_device_unique_identifier.md">STORAGE_DEVICE_UNIQUE_IDENTIFIER</a> structure.

 ## -see-also

 <a href="..\storduid\ns-storduid-_storage_device_unique_identifier.md">STORAGE_DEVICE_UNIQUE_IDENTIFIER</a>